-&lt;sup>21 In characterizing the hidden transcripts of the dominant group, Scott suggests that they represent "the practices and claims of their rule that cannot be openly avowed" (xii, quoted above).
+21 In characterizing the hidden transcripts of the dominant group, Scott suggests that they represent 'the practices and claims of their rule that cannot be openly avowed' (xii, quoted above).
 Thus, it would seem that a hidden transcript of the dominant, e.g., mainstream White Supremacy, would only consist of what supports the dominant structure, such as explicitly racist claims that can only be uttered in private settings and other private practices that uphold the racial power structure.
 To capture the full power of Scott's insights, I think we need to allow that there is covert resistance as well as public resistance to both the dominant frame of meaning and the frame of meaning that becomes dominant in the resistance.

-'cultural technē.'
-The cultural technē is the set of social meanings that agents draw on in a particular milieu in order to participate in the local practices; such meanings can be made articulate and challenged, and explicitly upheld as orthodoxy.
+22 I admit that the machinery here may be getting too complicated and it isn't clear how the pieces fit together.
+I am drawing on Sewell's [1992] notion of practices, Balkin's [1998] notion of 'cultural software,' Hall's [1996] conception of ideology, McGeer's [2007] and Zawidzki's [2013] notion of mindshaping, Bourdieu's [1972] notion of doxa, and Scott's [1990] notion of 'hidden transcript.'
+I do believe that all of these texts are pointing to a the local practices; such meanings can be made articulate and challenged, and explicitly upheld as orthodoxy.
 But as Scott says, hidden transcripts are not just pure thought; neither is a cultural technē.
 Rather, both are enacted in practices.
 And a cultural technē is ideological insofar as it is enacted in unjust social practices.
 Those who have internalized the cultural technē of their context develop dispositions to participate in the practices fluently and to correct those who don't.

 I'll assume that public orthodoxy consists of the public practices and symbolic resources that stabilize the current power structure in that milieu, and public heterodoxy consists of the practices and symbolic resources that form the base of public resistance, if there is such.
 Then, for example, under Jim Crow in the United States, the discourse and practices of White Supremacy would be public orthodoxy, and the discourse and practices of the Civil Rights Movement the public heterodoxy.
-Each, however, generated their own resistance, along a spectrum.
-For example, Black nationalists called for a more radical movement than King envisioned, and Black feminists created hidden transcripts that challenged the male dominance of the mainstream Civil Rights Movement.
+Each, however, generated their own resistance, along a spectrum.23 For example, Black nationalists called for a more radical movement than King envisioned, and Black feminists created hidden transcripts that challenged the male dominance of the mainstream Civil Rights Movement.
 Similarly, the hidden transcripts White Supremacy also emerged along a spectrum.
 For example, the KKK exemplified a more radical White Supremacy than was supported by the mainstream, but there have also been ongoing pockets of resistance to White Supremacy that didn't become public heterodoxy.
-Quakers long provided antiracist resources to combat the wrongs of White Supremacy, some of which were taken up in the nonviolent practices of the Civil Rights Movement.
+Quakers long provided antiracist resources to combat the wrongs of White Supremacy, some of which were taken up in the non-violent practices of the Civil Rights Movement.
 And resistance is not always as large or as organized as the examples just offered.
-For example, in both orthodox and heterodox institutions there will be pockets of resistance to particular practices that do not rise to public notice, e.g., foot-dragging, gossip, covert aid to the subordinate.
-So a better model might be something like this (see Figure 4):25
+For example, in both orthodox and heterodox institutions there will be pockets of resistance to particular practices that do not rise to public notice, for example, foot-dragging, gossip, covert aid to the subordinate.24 So a better model might be something like this (see Figure 4):25